mnonisa/wav3_/README.md

 ### <ins>DEPLOYMENT:</ins>

-VM deployment automated using Ansible
+The setup of the below VMs are completely automated using the Ansible playbooks

 Virtual Machines: